realworldocaml/book/en/functors.md

 One problem with `Fqueue` is that the interface is quite skeletal.
 There are lots of useful helper functions that one might want that aren't there.
-The list module, by way of contrast, has functions like `List.iter`, which runs a function on each element; and `List.for_all`, which returns true if and only if the given predicate evaluates to `true` on every element of the list.
+The `List` module, by way of contrast, has functions like `List.iter`, which runs a function on each element; and `List.for_all`, which returns true if and only if the given predicate evaluates to `true` on every element of the list.
 Such helper functions come up for pretty much every container type, and